MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/AD-FS-FAQ.md

 ### Why does modern authentication from Android devices fail if the server does not send all the intermediate certificates in the chain with the SSL cert?

-#### Symptoms
-You many also experience the following.
-Federated users attempting to authenticate to Azure AD for apps that use the Android ADAL library will fail modern authentication.
-The app will get an AuthenticationException when it tries to show the login page.
+Federated users may experience authentication to Azure AD for apps that use the Android ADAL library failing.
+The app will get an **AuthenticationException** when it tries to show the login page.
 In chrome the AD FS login page might be called out as unsafe.
-This happens for all applications which use ADAL on Android devices (including Chrome browser).

-In addition, only Android devices fail when attempting to connect to a Federation server, and other OS types work.

-#### Cause
-Android - across all versions and all devices - does not support downloading additional certificates from the authorityInformationAccess field of the certificate.
+Android - across all versions and all devices - does not support downloading additional certificates from the **authorityInformationAccess** field of the certificate.
 This is true of the Chrome browser as well.
 Any Server Authentication certificate that’s missing intermediate certificates will result in this error if the entire certificate chain is not passed from AD FS.

-#### Resolution
-A proper solution is to configure the AD FS and WAP servers to send the necessary intermediate certificates along with the SSL certificate.
+A proper solution to this problem is to configure the AD FS and WAP servers to send the necessary intermediate certificates along with the SSL certificate.

-When exporting the SSL certificate from one machine to be imported to the computer’s personal store of the AD FS and WAP server(s), make sure to export the Private key and select “Personal Information Exchange - PKCS #12”.
+When exporting the SSL certificate, from one machine, to be imported to the computer’s personal store, of the AD FS and WAP server(s), make sure to export the Private key and select **Personal Information Exchange - PKCS #12**.

-It is important that the check box to “Include all certificates in the certificate path if possible” is checked, as well as “Export all extended properties”.
+It is important that the check box to **Include all certificates in the certificate path if possible** is checked, as well as **Export all extended properties**.

 Run certlm.msc on the Windows servers and import the *.PFX into the Computer’s Personal Certificate store.
 This will cause the server to pass the entire certificate chain to the ADAL library.

 >[!NOTE]
 > The certificate store of Network Load Balancers should also be updated to include the entire certificate chain if present